anandkr123/EmotionsTracker/README.md

 This privacy policy is effective as of 2026-05-03

 **Disclaimer**:
 This app is intended for self-reflection and informational purposes only.
-It does not provide medical advi
+It does not provide medical advice.

 **Your Consent**